Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Shortening the Prediction Horizon by Weakening the Relaxed Lyapunov Inequality

 Motivated by the fact that the computational effort grows rapidly with respect to the prediction horizon $N$, it is not desireable to choose $N$ larger than necessary to guarantee the relaxed Lyapunov inequality \eqref{Setup:thm:aposteriori:eq1} to hold.
-Our goal in this work is to develop an algorithm which allows us to check whether stability and performance in the sense of Theorem \ref{Setup:thm:aposteriori} can be guaranteed for a prediction horizon which is smaller than the prediction horizon required for \eqref{Setup:thm:aposteriori:eq1} to hold.
-In order to further motivate this approach, we consider Example \ref{Reducing the optimization horizon using longer control horizons:ex1} again.
+Our goal in this work is to develop an algorithm which allows us to check whether stability and performance in the sense of Theorem \ref{Setup:thm:aposteriori} can be guaranteed for a prediction horizon which is smaller than the prediction horizon needed in order to ensure \eqref{Setup:thm:aposteriori:eq1}.
+In order to further motivate this approach, Example \ref{Reducing the optimization horizon using longer control horizons:ex1} is considered again.